pubmania/a_diabetics_journal/docs/Recipes/Snacks and Sides/recipe_7_mint_spinach_dip.md

 Add @vine tomatoes{4%medium}, @virgin olive oil{1.5%tbsp}, @red Capsicum{1/6%chopped}.
 Finally add @Pink Himalayan Salt{to taste}.
 Grind on #mixer grinder{}.
+If it's too spicy then add a little bit of @erythritol{as needed}.
+Serve it with snack dishes.
 """ | parse_recipe()}}